 In general, creating similar descriptions for all the products in your online store can cause problems for search engines trying to index your pages.

-According to Moz, when you have product descriptions that look like near-duplicates, search engines don’t know what to do with them.
+When you have product descriptions that look like near-duplicates, search engines don’t know what to do with them.
 This can drive down visibility for all of your pages.

-To make sure this doesn’t happen to you, each of your product descriptions needs to be unique, including product titles.
+To make sure this doesn’t happen to you, each of your product descriptions needs to be unique, including specific product titles.

 If you can’t write a unique product description for certain pages right away (because of sheer volume, for instance), add a “no index” meta tag to those pages.

 This tells search engines to essentially skip the page.

 It’s better to keep your product descriptions off Google’s radar rather than risk getting docked for spammy-looking behavior.
 (The search engines can penalize you for posting hundreds of pages that look like near-duplicates.)

 Once you can get around to adding unique content to those pages, go ahead and remove the “no index” tag.

 Good product descriptions are worth the hard work

 There’s no doubt about it: SEO for product descriptions can be tricky for retailers.